Nissan Magnite: Facelift

 The facelifted Magnite was unveiled on 4 October 2024.
 The changes includes an updated front fascia with a larger grille, new gloss black surrounds and repositioned foglights, the rear received new taillights with updated lighting graphics, and new alloy wheel designs.
 Inside, there were minimal changes for the interior but there was a new black and orange colour theme made available.

 In February 2025, the facelifted Magnite began exporting to the Middle East, Latin America, North Africa, and Asia-Pacific in left-hand drive version.

 The facelifted Magnite debuted in the Middle East on March 17, 2025, featuring a 1.0-liter turbocharged engine paired with a CVT transmission.
 It comes in three trim levels: S, SV, and SL.

 The Magnite was released in Mexico on 4 April 2025, it features a 1.0 liter turbocharged engine paired to a manual or CVT transmission.
 It comes in trim levels: Advance and Exclusive.

-The Magnite was released in Laos on 15 August 2025, it features a 1.0 liter turbocharged engine paired to a CVT transmission.
+The Magnite was released in Laos on 15 August 2025, and released in Egypt on 25 July 2026 as a CKD Model, it features a 1.0 liter turbocharged engine paired to a CVT transmission.

+In 2024, Nissan Philippines previewed the Magnite at the Philippine International Motor Show.
+The model was subsequently listed in Land Transportation Office (LTO) homologation documents in 2025, confirming its arrival in the local market.
+The official launch is expected in late 2025 or early 2026, with variants including the VE Turbo and VL Turbo imported from India.